The son of the legendary George Martin says, ‘I never, ever planned or thought that I’d work on Beatles material’

 “I’m very much aware I’m the son of George Martin.
 And there may be a perception of this sort of scepter in a throne room at Apple being passed on from father to son, which isn’t the case.
 I need to make sure that I do the best job there is because that’s what I’m meant to do.”

-Martin also served as music producer for the excellent Ron Howard documentary The Beatles: Eight Days a Week – The Touring Years, which played in limited release in theaters this fall and is currently available for streaming on Hulu (and arrives on Blu-ray and DVD on November 18).
+Martin also served as music producer for the excellent Ron Howard documentary The Beatles: Eight Days a Week – The Touring Years, which played in limited release in theaters last fall.
+The movie won the 2017 Grammy Award for Best Music Film and is available on Blu-ray and DVD and for streaming on Hulu.

 Martin adds, “With my father passing away, my level of importance has grown for no reason apart that he’s no longer here.
 I haven’t become any better or worse at what I do.
 And as long as people listen to the music, then that’s a good thing.”